ColorlibHQ/Activello/readme.md

 # Repository clone/download :fire: :fire: :fire:

 This repository contains a git sub-module and as such, can not be completely downloaded using the web-interface of GitHub.
 This is a known limitation of GitHub's own tools.
 However, cloning this repository via CLI works absolutely fine and will pull all sub-modules as long as you use the proper commands.

-Here's a short tutorial:
+Here's a short tutorial on how to achieve this as well as a better explanation of what Git sub-modules are and how they're useful: https://gist.github.com/gitaarik/8735255

 # About Theme